annahutch/fcfdr_manuscript/README.md

 ## simulations/

-The simulations/ directory contains code to reproduce the simulation analysis, including code to generate Figure 1, Figure 2 and Figure 3.
+The simulations/ directory contains code to reproduce the simulation analysis, including code to generate Figure 1 and Figure 2.
 Please see seperate README file in this directory for further details.

 ## GenoCanyon_analysis/